gridaphobe/research-exam/slides.md

 - Hard-code correctness condition (e.g. don't crash!)
 - Machine searches for inputs that violate it
-    - enumerate program paths via symbolic execution
+    - avoid input explosion by enumerating program paths (via symbolic execution)
     - aim for 100% coverage as quickly as possible

 <!-- # Dynamic-Symbolic Testing -->